Dennis B. Arnett

 Consulting Experience

-My education and business experiences have enabled me to be involved in marketing projects for a wide variety of companies from large multinational organizations to small businesses.
+I have been involved in marketing projects for a wide variety of companies from large multinational organizations to small businesses.
 I specialize in market research methods.
 The types of projects that I have worked on include: customer satisfaction surveys, employee satisfaction surveys, internal benchmark studies, public opinion surveys, salesforce effectiveness studies, telephone-based surveys, and theory-based data-mining projects.

 Curriculum Vitae